 49. A national communication shall include information on the expected impacts of climate change and an outline of the action taken to implement Article 4.1(b) and (e) with regard to adaptation.
-Parties are encouraged to use the Intergovernmental Panel on Climate Change (IPCC), Technical Guidelines for Assessing Climate Change Impacts and Adaptations, and the United Nations Environment Programme (UNEP) Handbook on Methods for Climate Change Impacts Assessment and Adaptation Strategies Parties may refer, inter alia, to integrated plans for coastal zone management, water resources and agriculture.
+Parties are encouraged to use the Intergovernmental Panel on Climate Change (IPCC), Technical Guidelines for Assessing Climate Change Impacts and Adaptations, the Global Programme of Research on Climate Change Vulnerability, Impacts and Adaptation (PROVIA), Guidance on Assessing Vulnerability, Impacts and Adaptation to Climate Change (EU) and the United Nations Environment Programme (UNEP) Handbook on Methods for Climate Change Impacts Assessment and Adaptation Strategies the United Nations Development Programme(UNDP), Adaptation policy frameworks for climate change: developing strategies, policies and measures (EU).
+Parties may refer, inter alia, to integrated plans for coastal zone management, water resources and agriculture.
 Parties may also report on specific results of scientific research in the field of vulnerability assessment and adaptation.